COVID-19 Visitor Restrictions

 - Do you have, or have you had over the past 14 days, any respiratory symptoms (e.g. shortness of breath, cough, sore throat, and runny nose, cold/flu like symptoms, body aches, tiredness, and loss of smell or taste)?

-- Have you or someone in your household visited, or arrived here from, an area of high or medium COVID risk in the past 14 days?
+- Have you or someone in your household visited, or arrived here from, an area of high or medium COVID risk (please note that this includes all Victorian and interstate Exposure sites); or worked or volunteered in a hotel quarantine site in the past 14 days?

-- Limit of two (2) visitors at any time during visiting hours.
+- For the purposes of end-of-life care, limit of two (2) visitors at any time;

 Visiting hours at Calvary Health Care Bethlehem are from 8am – 8pm.